Embeddings of manifolds with boundary: classification

-We state only the results that can be deduced from the Haefliger-Weber deleted product criterion [Skopenkov2006, 5], see [Haefliger1963, 6.4], [Skopenkov2002, Theorem 1.1] for the DIFF case and [Skopenkov2002, Theorem 1.3] for the PL case.
+We state the simplest results.
+These results can be deduced from the Haefliger-Weber deleted product criterion [Skopenkov2006, 5], see [Haefliger1963, 6.4], [Skopenkov2002, Theorem 1.1] for the DIFF case and [Skopenkov2002, Theorem 1.3] for the PL case.
 Usually there exist easier direct proofs than deduction from this criterion.
-Sometimes we give references to such direct proofs but we do not claim these are original proofs.

-Theorem 2.3.
-Assume that is a compact -manifold and either
+Theorem 2.2.
+Assume that is a compact connected -manifold and either

 Then any two embeddings of into are isotopic.